mk12/vscode-better-git-line-blame/README.md

 ## Features

-- Displays line annotations in the same style as GitLens (but much faster).
+- Displays line annotations in the same style as GitLens.
-- Annotates all lines at once when selecting multiple lines.
+- Caches blame data so annotations are instantaneous.
 - On hover, shows the commit author, date, message, and SHA.
 - Includes a "Show diff" link using VS Code's built-in diff viewer.
+- Annotates all lines in a selection at once (configurable).
 - Supports multiple git repositories in the same workspace.
 - Uses `git blame --incremental` to provide blame quickly and incrementally.
 - Loads commit message lazily without blocking blame annotation rendering.
-- Caches all information to avoid invoking git more than necessary.
 - Handles untracked files, unsaved edits, and git branch changes.
 - Provides "Reblame File" and "Clear Cache" commands (rarely needed).